 Argument Four: The Thomistic Proof

 We need God to explain essences.
 Which is kind of like saying we need God to explain phlogiston.
 Essences, in the sense Feser means, don’t exist.
-They’ve have been ruled out by science for centuries, as quaint and antiquated notions.
+They’ve been ruled out by science for centuries, as quaint and antiquated notions.
 What he really means is something else, just as “phlogiston” didn’t really exist, but was a failed attempt to explain something else, namely fire (and related phenomena).
 Fire really exists.
 But phlogiston doesn’t.
 And fire isn’t, it turns out, an element, nor is it caused by air absorbing a chemical called phlogiston.
 Similarly, “essences” don’t exist.
 And we’ve long known they don’t exist.
 That’s why they are no longer used in any scientific theory.
 But other phenomena that “essences” were a failed attempt to explain, do exist.
 This is why the Wikipedia article on “Essences” never once mentions any scientific use or application of the term.
 And why the Stanford Encyclopedia of Philosophy has a whole section titled Death of Essentialism.
-Set theory has replaced the entire concept.
+Now set theory has replaced the entire concept.

 So right out of the gate this argument is pseudoscientific garbage.